dcox45/dcox45.github.io/about.md

 where I completed my Masters Degree in the Social Sciences, taught myself a wide range of tech skills, and worked for one year for several companies in the city.

-Since returning to Toronto, I have continued to hone my technical sophistication while working in the tech education industry.
+Since returning to Toronto, I have continued to hone my technical sophistication while working in the tech education industry and developing my writing.
 My goal is to reach the next level of my career by combining my research & writing skills with my familiarity with digital technology.
-With that in mind, I have been seeking positions in Software Development, User Experience Research, Copywriting, and much more.
+With that in mind, I have been seeking positions in Software Development, User Experience
+Research, Copywriting, and much more.
 If you think I would be a good fit at your organization, please do not hesitate to reach out.

 I recently started a blog called [This Wired World](https://thiswiredworld.wordpress.com/), where I write on the everyday intersections of technology and environmental change in the contemporary world.
 I would love it if you had a look!

- <button> <strong>[Back to Home](/)</strong>  </button>
+<button class = "my-button"> <strong><a href="/">Back to Home</a></strong>  </button>